bmackenty/bot_blocking_stuff/README.md

 These scripts are used to block bots and word-press attacks using apache2 analysis and UFW They are all hacky and specific to linux / apache2 environment.

-wp_block.py can be executed by running sudo python3 wp_block.py This script also has a dry run mode, which can be executed by running:  sudo python3 wp_block.py --dry-run
+wp_block.py can be executed by running sudo python3 wp_block.py This script also has a dry run mode, which can be executed by running:  sudo python3 wp_block.py --dry-run.
+If you host word press, dont use this script ever.
+It will break everything.

 block.py is simply executed by running: sudo python3 block.py